cjlangan/lemonadestandsearch/README.md

     - [x] Header needs work
     - [x] Ensure search bar isn't too big for mobile
     - [x] Render cards in grid formation better

-- [ ] Fetch on every word or chunk of time, and date and order changes
+- [x] Fetch on every word or chunk of time, and date and order changes
-- [ ] Secure the database by only allowing requests from the frontend
-- [ ] Title/Icon
+- [x] Title/Icon

+- [x] Hide routes using env
 - [ ] Setup a webhook to download new captions on video publish (not shorts)
     - [ ] Check if the video is already there before adding
+- [ ] Change background to image and change font

+## Production TODO:

+- [ ] Set up Docker for simplicity
 - [ ] Set up code on Oracle Server
 - [ ] Populate database with all current videos
 - [ ] Set up domain with NGINX, should buy
+- [ ] Secure the database by only allowing requests from the frontend, do later
 - [ ] Get project working with new domains
 - [ ] Rigorous testing
 - [ ] Reddit Post